 On December 7, 1995 (the same day the descent probe was released), the main spacecraft went into orbit around Jupiter to begin its scheduled 23-month, 11-orbit tour, including 10 close satellite encounters.
 A serious problem had arisen with the spacecraft during its interplanetary cruise: the planned deployment of Galileo's 4.8-meter-wide high-gain antenna had failed, forcing the use of a low-gain antenna with a much lower data transmission capacity.
 However, although this was a blow, it was softened by the skill of technicians on Earth who devised data compression strategies and other ways around the hardware limitations.

-The Galileo orbiter (length: 6.2m, dry mass without descent probe: 2,223 kg) carried 10 science instruments, including a near-infrared mapping spectrometer, for making multispectral images for atmosphere and surface chemical analysis; an ultraviolet spectrometer, for studying atmospheric gases; a solid-state imager, for visible imaging with an 800 × 800 array CCD (charge-coupled device); a photopolarimeter, for measuring radiant and reflected energy; magnetometers; a dust detection experiment; a plasma investigation; an energetic particle detector; a plasma wave investigation; and a radio.
+The Galileo orbiter (length: 6.2 meters, dry mass without descent probe: 2,223 kilograms) carried 10 science instruments, including a near-infrared mapping spectrometer, for making multispectral images for atmosphere and surface chemical analysis; an ultraviolet spectrometer, for studying atmospheric gases; a solid-state imager, for visible imaging with an 800 × 800 array CCD (charge-coupled device); a photopolarimeter, for measuring radiant and reflected energy; magnetometers; a dust detection experiment; a plasma investigation; an energetic particle detector; a plasma wave investigation; and a radio.

 JPL (Jet propulsion Laboratory) designed and developed the Galileo orbiter spacecraft and operated the mission, Ames Research Center developed the atmospheric probe, and the German government was a partner in the mission through its provision of the propulsion subsystem and two science experiments.1